jonklein/snell/README.md

 - `swtl` is a total hack

 `swtl` simply turns mixes text/code templates into standalone Swift classes with a mass of print-statements.
 This works in basic optmistic cases, but it likely to be fragile.
-Furthermore, syntax errors or other compilation problems in template files are reported in the generated file, so line numbers
+Furthermore, syntax errors or other compilation problems in template files are reported in the generated file, so filenames & line numbers can be difficult to track down.